geocomPP/sdvwR/sdv-tutorial.md

 ==========

 Bivand, R., & Gebhardt, A. (2000).
-Implementing functions for spatial statistical analysis using the language.
+Implementing functions for spatial statistical analysis using the R language.
 Journal of Geographical Systems, 2(3), 307–317.

-Bivand, R. S., Pebesma, E. J., & Rubio, V. G. (2008).
+Bivand, R. S., Pebesma, E. J., & Rubio, V. G. (2013).
 Applied spatial
 data: analysis with R. Springer.

 Burrough, P. A. & McDonnell, R. A. (1998).
 Principals of Geographic